-Dr. Jeff Peterson, PhD, is a Nationally Certified Counselor and Licensed Clinical Professional Counselor who is currently a full-time faculty member in the Counseling and Human Services Department at the University of Colorado Colorado Springs.
-He also maintains a private practice where he focuses on self-esteem issues, managing stress, couples therapy, anxiety and depression, dealing with shame and addiction, and sexual or gender identity issues.
+Dr. Jeff Peterson, PhD, is a Nationally Certified Counselor and Licensed Independent Mental Health Counselor who is currently an assistant professor in the School of Education and Counseling at Wayne State College (Nebraska State College).
+Prior to this he taught at the University of Colorado in Colorado Springs, Colorado; Avila University in Kansas City, Missouri; and Northwestern University in Evanston, Illinois.
+He also maintains a virtual counseling private practice online, where he focuses on self-esteem issues, managing stress, couples therapy, anxiety and depression, dealing with shame and addiction, and sexual or gender identity issues.

-Dr. Peterson's credentials are PhD, LCPC, LPC, NCC, PCC, which are as follows: Doctorate of Philosophy (PhD), Licensed Clinical Professional Counselor (LCPC), Licensed Professional Counselor (LPC), Counselor Educator and Supervisor (ACES), National Board Certified Counselor (NCC), and National Professional Certified Coach (PCC) in the states of Colorado, Utah, Missouri, and Kansas.
-Dr. Peterson is a member of the National Society of Leadership and Success, Golden Key, and Chi Sigma Iota graduate academic honors societies.
+Dr. Peterson's current credentials are PhD, LIMHC, LMHC, NCC, PCC, which are as follows: Doctorate of Philosophy (PhD), Licensed Independent Mental Health Counselor (LIMHC), Licensed Mental Health Counselor (LMHC), Counselor Educator and Supervisor (ACES), National Board Certified Counselor (NCC), and National Professional Certified Coach (PCC) in the states of Iowa and Nebraska.
+Dr. Peterson was formerly licensed as a Licensed Professional Counselor (LPC) in Missouri and Colorado, a Licensed Clinical Professional Counselor (LCPC) in Kansas, and a Clinical Mental Health Counselor (CMHC) in Utah.
+Dr. Peterson is a faculty advisor for Chi Sigma Iota graduate academic honor society, and a member of the National Society of Leadership and Success and Golden Key honors societies.
 He is also a two-time graduate scholarship recipient with over 4000 hours of mental-health based volunteer community service.

-In recent years Dr. Peterson has been an invited keynote speaker for Laureate Education, presenting TED-style talks to over 500 people in major metropolitan areas such as San Diego, Hawaii, Orlando, and Houston, on the topic of diversity, global responsibility, and fostering positive social change.
-He recently presented at the national American Medical Association (GLMA) Conference about ethical concerns in therapy, at the national ACES (Association for Counselor Education and Supervision) Conference on how to deal with the psychological effects of shame, at the Colorado Counseling Association Conference on how to avoid Microaggressions in a clinical setting, and has presented on these topics for Mental Health America (MHA), Good Therapy, Research Psychiatric Hospital, Saint Luke's Health System, Missouri Health Equity Collaborative (MOHEC), and several community mental health centers in Colorado, Utah, Missouri, and Kansas.
+Dr. Peterson has been an invited keynote speaker for Laureate Education, presenting TED-style talks to over 500 people in major metropolitan areas such as San Diego, Hawaii, Orlando, and Houston, on the topic of diversity, global responsibility, and fostering positive social change.
+He presented at the national American Medical Association (GLMA) Conference about ethical concerns in therapy, at the national ACES (Association for Counselor Education and Supervision) Conference on how to deal with the psychological effects of shame, at the Colorado Counseling Association Conference on how to avoid Microaggressions in a clinical setting, the Nebraska Counseling Association (NCA) on diversity issues, and has presented on these topics for Mental Health America (MHA), Good Therapy, Research Psychiatric Hospital, Saint Luke's Health System, Missouri Health Equity Collaborative (MOHEC), and several community mental health centers in Colorado, Utah, Missouri, and Kansas.

 What is the Difference Between a Counselor, Psychiatrist, Nurse Practitioner, Psychologist, or Social Worker?